Analytic thermal bootstrap meets holography: Black brane background

-In contrast, for the holographic correlators studied in this work, the situation is different: The GFF expansion already reproduces all the physical operators in the theory, so there are no spurious terms to cancel.
-While there exist specific values of the coefficients $a_{[T^n]}$ corresponding to the holographic setup, setting $a_{[T^n]} = 0$ still yields a consistent (pure GFF) solution.
-Hence, within the present framework it is not possible to further constrain the thermal OPE coefficients.
-However, additional constraints might emerge by considering correlators at non-zero spatial separation, or by including $1/N$ corrections beyond the classical (large $N$) limit.
+In contrast, for the holographic correlators studied in this work, the situation is different.
+The GFF expansion, even when modified to cure the poles in the OPE coefficients of the multi-stress tensor operators, already reproduces all the physical operators in the theory.
+There is therefore no spurious term to cancel and no fine tuning occurs.
+This leads to the conclusion that in this case the sum rules are an indeterminate problem.
+In fact, it is easy to see that there is not an unique solution: While there exist specific values of the coefficients $a_{[T^n]}$ corresponding to the holographic setup, setting $a_{[T^n]} = 0$ still yields a consistent (pure GFF) solution, for example.
+Hence it is a difficult task to further constrain the thermal OPE coefficients within the present framework.
+However we noted that the asymptotic expression for $a_{[T^n]}$ does not produce a consistent correlator for $\Delta_\phi = 2,3$, as it is either not bounded for large $t = i \tau$ or by its value on the imaginary axis.
+Additional constraints might emerge by considering correlators at non-zero spatial separation or by including $1/N^2$ corrections beyond the classical large $N$ limit.